kestral246/tunnelmaker/README.md

 Digging pattern reference
 -------------------------
-Here are all sixteen possible digging patterns for reference.
-The white blocks have a height of 5 blocks, while the light gray blocks on the sides have a height of 4 blocks.
-Ground fill is only done in white block area.
+Here are all sixteen possible digging patterns for reference, updated to show the changes needed to deal with water.
+With no water nearby, the resulting tunnel is almost the same as before—a couple of slight irregularities have been fixed.

 ![Digging patterns](images/digging_patterns.png "Digging patterns")